 Antibiotics serve a very important

-purpose in medicine, but they
+purpose in medicine, but they are not

 Additionally, antibiotics are prescribed ONLY when there is evidence of a bacterial infection to be present in the body.